 4. Observe Floor Space Measurements

-According to seamless gutter experts, it doesn’t matter what kind of ventilation system you use, make sure that there is at least one square foot of venting area for every 300 square feet of floor space.
+According to our insulation contractors, it doesn’t matter what kind of ventilation system you use, make sure that there is at least one square foot of venting area for every 300 square feet of floor space.